AnshPrakash/anshprakash.github.io/_posts/2025-09-08-mimicplay.md

 <div class="caption">
     Robot policy consistently follows the same path regardless of the human prompt, indicating overtraining.
-While earlier-epoch models showed more variation, their movements were too erratic to safely evaluate on the real robot.
+While the best-epoch model showed more variation, their movements were too erratic to safely evaluate on the real robot
 </div>